habitism/hanzipro/pages/index.md

 - [iOS version](https://apps.apple.com/us/app/hanzipro/id6670532165)
 - [Android version](https://play.google.com/store/apps/details?id=com.habitism.hanzipro)

-The app is primarily aimed at beginners, starting from scratch and gradually mastering Chinese pronunciation and writing skills.
-With vivid audio and writing animations, it helps users quickly remember the pronunciation and structure of pinyin and Chinese characters, making Chinese learning simple and efficient.
+If you can speak English and you want to learn Chinese, then this app is designed for you.
 The app mainly provides the following features:

-# High-Quality Courses
+# High Quality Courses

 Each course is organized by topic, allowing users to quickly understand the most practical Chinese.